O'Higgins F.C.: Managers

 The first coach of the club was Francisco Hormazábal, who was signed for the 1955 Primera División tournament.
 In 1957, the board hired European Carlos Snopec as manager, who was the first international coach of the club.
 From 1958 to 1960 Argentine José Salerno was the manager of the club.
 The club went through three managers in 1961, and four managers in 1972.

 In 1978–79, the club achieved an historic season with Luis Santibáñez as coach, who qualified O'Higgins to the 1980 Copa Libertadores' semi-finals, where the team lost to Club Nacional of Uruguay.
-In the early 1990s, the club's board signed Manuel Pellegrini to face the 1992 Copa Conmebol, where the club was eliminated early by Gimnasia y Esgrima de La Plata Then, with a prior spell of Nelson Acosta, who potentiated players like Jaime Riveros, the club achieved the finals of the Copa Chile in 1994, being runner–up under Roberto Hernández as coach.
+In the early 1990s, the club's board signed Manuel Pellegrini to face the 1992 Copa CONMEBOL, where the club was eliminated early by Gimnasia y Esgrima de La Plata Then, with a prior spell of Nelson Acosta, who potentiated players like Jaime Riveros, the club achieved the finals of the Copa Chile in 1994, being runner–up under Roberto Hernández as coach.
 In 2005, Nelson Cossio became coach with the objective of reaching the first division again, which he achieved.
 Oscar Meneses coached the team during the Apertura tournament in their return to the first division, but was sacked due to poor performances.

 In 2006, Jorge Garcés became coach of the club to play the Torneo Clausura, who abandoned the institution the following season, after a 5–0 loss with Colo-Colo.
 In December 2007, Ricardo Abumohor, the club's owner, reported that he hired Argentine manager Jorge Sampaoli for the new tournament, where he had decent seasons with players like Jean Beausejour and Carlos Carmona as key players.

 After a regular tournament in the 2010 season, Ivo Basay was signed for the 2011 Apertura.
 Basay was replaced by José Cantillana for the 2011 Clausura.

 In January 2012, the club's board signed Eduardo Berizzo and his assistant coach, former River Plate's goalkeeper in the 1980s, Roberto Bonano.
-Under Berizzo's administration, the team reached the Apertura final, where the team finished runner-ups after losing 2–0 in penalties to Universidad de Chile.
+Under Berizzo's administration, the team reached the Apertura final, where the team finished runners-up after losing 2–0 in penalties to Universidad de Chile.
 However, this result gave the club qualification to the 2012 Copa Sudamericana, which is important due to the fact that O'Higgins hadn't played a continental competition since 1992.
 Berizzo also lead the team to their first league title in the 2013–14 Apertura, and to the Supercup win in 2014.

-Shortly after the Supercup win, Berizzo was replaced by Facundo Sava.

 Current technical staff

 Chronology of managers

 This list includes the managers and the interim managers since the foundation of the club until today.
-Only 13 managers in the history of the club are or were foreigners.
+Only 23 managers in the history of the club are or were foreigners.